Football Manager 2023 Pep Guardiola’s Barcelona Tiki-Taka Extreme Possession Tactic 2-3-2-3 / 2-1-4-3

 Below is a quick insight to the other tactical variations used by Pep Guardiola at Barcelona available to download in the Barcelona Tiki-Taka tactic megapack by Passion4FM.com.

 Personally, I tend to change the player role and duty within the basic 2-3-2-3 framework if I struggle to create decent chances.
-It could be changing the duty of the CWB from support to attack, changing the movement of the Xavi role from a deep-lying playmaker to an advanced playmaker, or change the role and duty of the forwards (false 9 to Treq, or change the duty of the inside forwards from support to attack to create more movements into space to be on the end of the though balls.
+It could be changing the duty of the CWB from support to attack, changing the movement of the Xavi role from a deep-lying playmaker to an advanced playmaker, change the role and duty of the forward (False 9 to a Trequartista or Deep-Lying Forward – Attack, or change the duty of the inside forwards from support to attack to create more movements into space to be on the end of the though balls.
+Most of these changes has been included for the FM24 version.

 Using an Advanced playmaker (AP-S) for the Xavi role could be favourable if you face a deep double pivot system such as a 4-2DM-3-1 or a 5-2-3 DM wide aka 3-4-3 with two deep defensive midfielders.
 In these instances, the player will be more inclined to play between the lines of the oppositions midfield and defensive lines rather than holding a position between the wingers and the midfielders.